-The union then petitioned the Minister of Labour and Employment for intervention.
-The minister, The Minister who was relying on section 4 (1) of the Trade Disputes Act - CAP.
-T8 L.F.N.
-2004 directed the parties to attempt to settle the dispute amicably by any agreed means as enshrined in their internal dispute resolution mechanism, if any exists.
-If unable to reach an agreement after two weeks, the parties were encouraged to return to the ministry.
-Based on the directive of the Minister, the company engaged the unions and the management employees involved.
-After that, the employer applied graduated lower rates to the management staff salaries and benefits.
-So, the question of whether non-unionized staff should or should not enjoy the beneficial outcome of a collective agreement negotiated by the union is still not an easy hurdle to scale.
+The union then petitioned the minister of Labour and Employment for intervention.
+The minister, who was relying on section 4 (1) of the Trade Disputes Act—Cap.
+T8, LFN (Nigeria, 2004b), directed the parties to attempt to settle the dispute amicably by any agreed means as enshrined in their internal dispute resolution mechanism, if it existed.
+If unable to reach an agreement after 2 weeks, the parties were encouraged to return to the ministry.
+In response to the directive of the minister, the company engaged the unions and the relevant management employees.
+The employer applied graduated lower rates to the management staff salaries and benefits.
+The question of whether nonunionized staff should or should not enjoy the benefits of a collective agreement negotiated by the union is not an easy hurdle to scale.

-In my opinion, and the Nigerian context, I believe that management or the union should not exclude non-unionized from enjoying the negotiation benefits flowing from union collective agreements because:
+In the Nigerian context, I believe that management or the union should not exclude nonunionized staff from enjoying the negotiation benefits flowing from union collective agreements because of the following:

-It is discriminatory to do so,
+It is discriminatory to do so.

-In the educational sector in Nigeria, Professors are unionized members of the

-Association of Senior Staff Union of Universities (ASUU).
-That some cadre of staff in the oil and gas industry should not make them exposed to the disadvantage of losing raises negotiated by the unions.
+In the educational sector in Nigeria, professors are unionized members of the Academic Staff Union of Universities (ASUU).
+That a similar cadre of staff in the oil and gas industry does not belong to a union should not expose them to the disadvantage of losing raises negotiated by the unions.

-Flowing from ILO Core Convention 87, there is a freedom granted to workers to join any union of their choice or not to join if they so wish.
-This provision aligns with the existing national laws and court judgments (see Supreme Court Decision in Osawe V Registrar of Trade Unions).
-The freedom also extends to the principle that “…no worker shall be prejudiced by the fact that he belongs or does not belong to a union”.
+Flowing from ILO Convention 87 (ILO, 1948), there is a freedom granted to workers to join any union of their choice or not to join if they so wish.
+This provision aligns with the existing national laws and court judgments (see Supreme Court decision in Osawe v.
+Registrar of Trade Unions 1985).
+The freedom also extends to the principle that no workers shall be discriminated against for the fact that they belong or do not belong to a union.

-The non-application of Unions’ negotiated union benefits to non-unionized employees, in my opinion, would be discriminatory, significantly hamper industrial harmony and productivity.
-Also, it might promote increased job turnover, as employees may move to other companies at the slightest opportunity, where they are flexible on this subject matter.
+The non-application of negotiated union benefits to nonunionized employees, in my opinion, would be discriminatory and would significantly hamper industrial harmony and productivity.
+It might also increase job turnover, as employees may move to other companies where they are flexible on this matter.
 It may also set aggrieved managers against unionized members under their supervision.
-It is also critical to note that whether in a unionized or a non-unionized environment, incremental and occasional welfare benefits are a motivational expectation from the management by every worker.
-Once this expectation is not met, it may lead to frustration, anger, sabotage, counterproductive, and very dark industrial relations cloud hanging over the organization.
+Whether in a unionized or nonunionized environment, every worker expects incremental and occasional welfare benefits from management.
+If this expectation is not met, it may lead to frustration, anger, sabotage, and a very dark industrial relations cloud hanging over the organization.

-For experienced hires into the management cadre, companies should clearly state the company's financial obligations to its employees in their contracts and company procedural guides.
-However, for members promoted from PENGASSAN into higher levels, the employer should ensure that they do not lose their benefits as they transit into the management cadre.
-For the sake of equity and justice; employers must find a smart balance in dealing with this dichotomy to avoid the actions from the hidden hands of a third force in the enterprise.
-One such way is to ensure that the company has a standard compensation philosophy, which could weld the experienced hire's entitlements with that of the legacy staff.
+For experienced hires into the management cadre, a company should clearly state its financial obligations to its employees in contracts and the company procedural guide.
+However, for members promoted from PENGASSAN into higher levels, the employer should ensure that the members do not lose their benefits as they transit into the management cadre.
+For the sake of equity and justice, employers must find a smart balance in dealing with this dichotomy to avoid actions from the hidden hands of a third force in the enterprise.
+One such way is to ensure that the company has a standard compensation philosophy, which could weld the experienced hire’s entitlements to those of the legacy staff.